 If you are running Linux you may omit TARGET.
-The path GAPPATH should be the path of a shell script that runs GAP 4 and the share package ANUPQ Version 1.1 (or later) must be installed.
-If the ANUPQ share package is not installed in the pkg directory of the GAP 4 distribution, then the -1 option (last line of the shell script previously mentioned) must be set to be a semicolon-separated list of paths of the main GAP directory and the path of the pkg directory containing the anupq share package directory.
+The path GAPPATH should be the path of a shell script that runs GAP 4 with packages AutPGrp (at least version 1.2) and ANUPQ (at least version 3.0) installed.
+If the ANUPQ and/or AutPGrp packages are not installed in the pkg directory of the GAP 4 distribution, then the -1 option (last line of the shell script previously mentioned) must be set to be a semicolon-separated list of paths of the main GAP directory and the path of the pkg directory containing those packages of ANUPQ and AutPGrp that are missing from the GAP 4 distribution pkg directory.

 The pq program only needs GAP for computing stabilisers when you answer "No" (0) to the question "PAG-generating sequence for automorphism group?".
-If you neglect to add: "GAP=GAPPATH" to the make command, never mind; the pq program first checks to see if the environment variable ANUPQ_GAP_EXEC is set.
+If you neglect to add: "GAP=GAPPATH" to the make command, never mind; the pq program first checks to see if the environment variable ANUPQ\GAP\EXEC is set.
 For csh doing:

+'''

 setenv ANUPQ_GAP_EXEC GAPPATH

+'''